-- Analysing Performance for Improvement (20 credits): This module looks to apply what students have learned through previous years and apply it to a real-world scenario of their choosing.
-Ultimately, seeing how effect the system they have developed copes in dynamic environments.
+- Analysing Performance for Improvement (20 credits): This module looks to apply what you have learned through previous years and apply it to a real-world scenario of your choosing.
+Ultimately, seeing how effective the system they have developed copes in dynamic environments.

 - Reflective Practitioner (Special Topic) (40 credits): This module enables you to gain valuable experience within a sport or fitness setting of your choice.
 Develop personal and professional skills relevant for future employment.

-- Independent Discovery (40 credits): This module allows students to conduct a research study of their own.
-After selecting an environment of their choosing students will collect, analyse, and interpret data from within it, turning all this hard work into a structured written format for submission.
+- Independent Discovery (40 credits): This module allows you to conduct a research study of your own.
+After selecting an environment of your choosing you will collect, analyse, and interpret data from within it, turning all this hard work into a structured written format for submission.